July 19, 2019

 This architecture, though simple, soon posed multiple challenges.
 It requires estimating peak load and ensuring the availability of underlying infrastructure to handle this load, this led to over-provisioning of infrastructure.
 Scaling conditions led to scaling of all components of the application, though the actual use case might need scaling a sub-set of these components.
 Scaling different components might require different resource requirements.
 Upgrade to one component requires rebuilding & redeploying the complete application.
 If one component fails, the whole application fails.

-These shortcomings encouraged the transition of enterprise applications to a new architecture “micro-services” based architecture – where each component is designed as a separate service – fully independent and self-contained.
+These shortcomings encouraged the transition of enterprise applications to a new architecture micro-services based architecture where each component is designed as a separate service fully independent and self-contained.
 Thus, each component could be independently instantiated, scaled and upgraded.
 This architectural transformation also encouraged developing these micro-services with no affinity towards any operating system or hardware.
-They are generally deployed in a virtualized and highly elastic cloud environment – aptly naming these applications as cloud-native applications.
-These applications run in a distributed manner, some components run in customer premises, some run in the edge and some in the
+They are generally deployed in a virtualized and highly elastic cloud environment aptly naming these applications as cloud-native applications.
+These applications run in a distributed manner, some components run in customer premises, some run in the edge and some in the cloud.

-The kind of transformation these cloud native applications offer will bring unprecedented service agility and resiliency to the applications.
+The transformation these cloud-native applications offer will bring unprecedented service agility and resiliency to the applications.
 But it also adds a high degree of complexity to their deployment and operations:

 Advances in virtualization and cloud computing technologies are working well to resolve some of the challenges of cloud-native applications discussed in the previous section.
 This section discusses some of these technological advancements and how they help out in the optimal deployment of cloud-native applications.